Amirkz80/Hamlet-Search-Engine/README.md

 # HAMLET
 Hamlet is a search engine 🔎

-<br>To be more specefic a it is a **Micro Search Engine** which is able to do 3 activities that are crucial for every search engine:
+<br>To be more specific it is a **Micro Search Engine** which is able to do 3 activities that are crucial for every search engine:
 - **Crawling**
 - **Indexing**
 - **Ranking**

-<br>It is able to crawl **English Wikipedia** and store the articles in text format, then it anlyses all articles in the repository,
+<br>It is able to crawl **English Wikipedia** and store the articles in text format, then it analyses all articles in the repository,
 and in the final step it returns relevant results, based on the query that you give to hamlet.